 - (1) Brand of Oil.
 In the selection of the proper brand of oil it is essential to consider the reputation of the refiner or marketer.
 It is imperative that the same brand of oil be used at all times. - (2) Type of Oil.
 There are several types of oil manufactured for use in internal combustion engines.
 For use in the Buick engine we recommend that a heavy duty type oil marked "For Service MS" or "For Service DG" be used for maximum protection under all driving conditions.
-Oils marked "For Service MM" or "For Service ML" are not recommended for any Buick engine.

-(3) Grade or Viscosity.
-The grade or viscosity (SAE number) of engine oil should be selected for the lowest anticipated temperature at which cold engine starting will be required as follows:

-(4) Break-in Oils.
+Oils marked "For Service MM" or "For Service ML" are not recommended for any Buick engine. - (3) Grade or Viscosity.
+The grade or viscosity (SAE number) of engine oil should be selected for the lowest anticipated temperature at which cold engine starting will be required as recommended in the temperature-viscosity chart below. - (4) Break-in Oils.
 Break-in oils or compounds are not necessary in Buick engines and their use is not recommended.
-Some of these break-in oils contain certain materials which may be harmful.
-Buick HD Concentrate (subpar. d) is not a break-in oil.
+Some of these break-in oils contain certain materials which b.

-b.
 When to Change Engine Oil